 Land acquisition and impacts on physical assets: New hybrid mini-grid (outstation) facilities will each require roughly 1 ha of land for the solar PV arrays, battery system (if used), diesel generators and a small Solomon Power site office.
 Solomon Power will obtain the needed land on a long-term lease basis (i.e., 25 years), at the end of which the lease will either be extended, or the land returned to the lessor.
 This approach has been followed for existing hybrid generation systems by Solomon Power and 'as of right' under law.
-Therefore, the proposed project activities, including the implementation of associated facilities, are unlikely to encroach on any privately owned or communal land.
 Solomon Power has undertaken land surveys for solar PV micro and mini-grid sites at Lambi, Ulawa, Santa Ana and Visale to identify land that is either government owned or available for lease.
+Some preliminary results are as follows: